Back to top

 Samuel P. Taylor State Park, located off Sir Francis Drake Boulevard just outside of the small San Geronimo Valley town of Lagunitas, is a favorite spot for outdoor recreation for Marin County families.
 Situated among towering redwoods, rushing creeks, and oak woodlands, the park really has something to offer for everyone.
 Samuel P. Taylor State Park boasts numerous family friendly trails, and some of the best and most accessible are located right near the park headquarters and main picnic areas.

-The park is named after Samuel Penfield Taylor, who came to California during the 1849 Gold Rush, and went on to found the West Coast's first paper mill on the park site in 1856.
-The land that is now the park later—after the arrival of the railroad—played host to Camp Taylor, a popular resort that offered camping, a hotel, dancing, swimming, boating, and more to guests from the 1870s to the early 20th century.
+The park is named after Samuel Penfield Taylor, who came to California during the 1849 Gold Rush and went on to found the West Coast's first paper mill on the park site in 1856.
+The land that is now the park later — after the arrival of the railroad — played host to Camp Taylor, a popular resort that offered camping, a hotel, dancing, swimming, boating, and more to guests from the 1870s to the early 20th century.

 The Ox Trail follows the path of the road that Taylor's ox teams used to move goods to Bolinas for transport to San Francisco via schooner.
 This narrow path is for hikers only, and winds through redwoods and ferns.
 There are a few hills, although none are too steep, and is a great route to take for families with older children who enjoy more of a challenge.